pescado/hs-interview-front-end/README.md

 	- The UI doesn’t need to be polished
 - Display a list of all the dogs found in the dogs model
 - Display a second list of only those dogs that are available (have not yet found a human)
+- Display a list, table or grid of all dogs along with all handlers who meet each dog's requirements for yearsExperience
+  - if a dog is newly arrived, the minimum years experience needed is 2
+- Don't use .subscribe()
+- Don't make unnecessary, duplicate api calls

-- Provide a mechanism to filter the first list by Status or Breed
+- Extra: Provide a mechanism to filter the first list by Status or Breed